 - (1) There shall be established at each school within the District a "Rotation List for Teaching a Sixth Instructional Period."
 There shall be one (1) such list for each department within the school.
-A teacher shall be included on the list in the department he/she is currently teaching or on the list of another department of which he/she is credentialed to teach.
-Continuation and Community Day School are separate schools. - (2) The initial list of teachers will be based on seniority in the District, with new teachers going to the bottom of the list in the year that they are employed.
+A teacher shall be included on the list in the department they are currently teaching or on the list of another department of which they are credentialed to teach.
+Valley View High School, Chaffey District Online High School, and the Community Day School are separate schools. - (2) The initial list of teachers will be based on seniority in the District, with new teachers going to the bottom of the list in the year that they are employed.
 Teachers from within a department shall have continuing priority over counselors and teachers from another department. - (3) Each list in each school will be revised and announced by May 1st, reflecting preceding sixth (6th) period service and staff additions.
 New teachers will be added to the bottom of the list after the rotation reflecting the preceding semester's service.